 4/20 is behind us and what a great day it was, here in Amsterdam we don’t hold back on celebrating.

-This year, stoners from all over came together in Amsterdam for various reefer madness get-togethers.
+This year, stoners from all over the world came together in Amsterdam for various reefer madness get-togethers.

 Amsterdam 420 Festival